ucsb-cs190j-s18/ucsb-cs190j-s18.github.io/_info/instructor_steps.md

 # CS190J Plenary Tasks: 1-2 weeks before start of quarter

-* Set up a Piazza for all CS190J and paid tutors
+* Set up Piazza/slack for all CS190J and paid tutors
 * Set up Gauchospace.
 * IF there is shared open lab time
     * Coordinate a schedule of when tutors (and TAs if applicable) are signed up to be available during those lab times ([link to Example](https://docs.google.com/spreadsheets/d/e/2PACX-1vRuoMhndVzqCkuCouf6Sxq5FFMNu7VMQaQrtB45LspZjMQyoBeb5X5VJP12G3JZcSS3vgYLRSTczIYx/pubhtml?gid=833009799&single=true))
+* Get keys to the labs from Benji and plan to make one of the tutors or TAs in charge of opening the room and locking it.

 # OPTIONAL per course tasks (at discretion of individual instructor)